paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-038-administrative-remedies-for-false-claims-and-statements.md

     (i) not subject to supervision by, or required to report to, the investigating official; and

-    (ii) not employed in the organizational unit of the authority in which the investigating official is employed; and
+    (ii) not employed in the organizational unit of the authority in which the investigating official is employed;

 (9) “statement” means any representation, certification, affirmation, document, record, or accounting or bookkeeping entry made—